andrewvaughan/template-core/.github/CODE_OF_CONDUCT.md

 person feeling unsafe, insecure, or frightened for their physical or emotional well-being.
 All communication should be appropriate for a professional audience, including people of many different backgrounds.

-This project's Community Leaders value diverse opinions, but value respectful behavior more.
+This project's Community Leaders value diverse opinions, but they value respectful behavior more.

 ## Community standards